 Sananga Eye Drops

 The human eye is a particularly sensitive organ, which means a sananga ceremony can be painful.
-These sacred, shamanic eye drops cause an intense burning that usually lasts a few minutes.
+Shamanic eye drops cause an intense burning that usually lasts a few minutes.
 Once the pain leaves and the sananga is no longer in your body, you’re left with a feeling of immense relaxation.
 Because of its cleansing properties, sanaga is often used in preparation for an ayahuasca ceremony.
 Sananga can be used alone or in conjunction with ayahuasca or kambo.
 If you’re interested in experiencing the healing power of sananga, you can administer the eye drops yourself, but it’s important to find a reputable source and to educate yourself before use.

 Active ingredients: Tabernaemontana undulata contains iboga alkaloids